 Bob Donovan seeks Milwaukee mayor victory after 2016 defeat

-MILWAUKEE - Voters in Milwaukee will elect their first new mayor in 18 years Tuesday, April 5, and Bob Donovan plans to watch the results come in at McKiernan's Irish Pub.
+MILWAUKEE - Voters in Milwaukee will elect their first new mayor in 18 years Tuesday, April 5, and Bob Donovan watched the results come in at McKiernan's Irish Pub, a bar in his former aldermanic district on Milwaukee's south side.

+Everyone in the pub cheered when Donovan arrived around 6:30 p.m.
+He was overheard telling a supporter, "It's in God's hands now.
+Whatever happens, I'm OK with it."
+The supporter responded, "Well, you know what happened with David and Goliath."

+Donovan says he knows he is the underdog in the race.
+Acting Milwaukee Mayor Cavalier Johnson beat Donovan by 20 points in February's primary.
+Johnson's campaign also spent almost four times more than the Donovan campaign.

 SIGN UP TODAY: Get daily headlines, breaking news emails from FOX6 News